is-central/is-central.github.io/src/content/docs/is4-expeditioners/stages/harass-with-strength.md

 ---
-title: Harass With Strength
+title: Harass with Strength
-description: Harass With Strength stage guide for IS4 Expeditioner's Joklumarkar
+description: Harass with Strength stage guide for IS4 Expeditioner's Joklumarkar
 ---

 <div class="back-button-container">